Samuel12209/Buddy/README.md

  To make things easy just download the release and run the buddy file

 ## Next update
-- Adding more detail to petting buddy
+- Making a need for buddy to be fed
 - Stats coming soon